-- in 7 competitiveness clusters.
+- in 6 competitiveness clusters.
 IFPEN is a founding member of the Axelera (chemicals and environment), Cara (urban transport) and Mov’eo (automotive and mobility) clusters.
-It also participates in the ASTech (aeronautics, space, onboard systems), Avenia (geosciences and subsurface energy sectors), Industries and Agro-Resources (bio-economy) and Tenerrdis (new energy technologies) clusters;
+It also participates in the ASTech (aeronautics, space, onboard systems), Avenia (geosciences and subsurface energy sectors) and Industries and Agro-Resources (bio-economy) clusters;

 - institutes for energy transition Vedecom (mobility) and Pivert (plant-based chemistry);

 - and is a Carnot institute for its transport activities and its energy resources activities.